shouvik19/BOOK-RECOMMENDATIONS-FROM-CHARLES-DARWIN/README.md

 To this purpose, we will develop the bases of a content-based book recommendation system, which will determine which books are close to each other based on how similar the discussed topics are.
 The methods we will use are commonly used in text- or documents-heavy industries such as legal, tech or customer support to perform some common task such as text classification or handling search engine queries.

 Let's take a look at the books we'll use in our recommendation system.

+The dataset was manually collected from Project Gutenberg.[GitHub](http://github.com)